KayJay7/copier/README.md

 ```

 > [!NOTE]
-> `copier` will never create parent directories, this will print an error
+> `copier` will never create parent directories.
+If a destination's parent directory is missing, it will print an error.

 ### Copy `in` mode